gshipley/enterprise_training/EnterpriseManual.md

 	$ rhc -v

-##**Fedora 16 and 17**
+##**Fedora**

-To install from yum on Fedora 16 and 17, run:
+To install on Fedora 16, 17, or 18, the most reliable solution is to use RubyGems.

-	$ sudo yum install rubygem-rhc
+	$ sudo yum install rubygems

-This installs Ruby, Git, and the other dependencies required to run the OpenShift Enterprise client tools.
+After installing RubyGems, use it to install the OpenShift Enterprise client tools:

+	$ sudo gem install rhc

+You will also need to install Git if it is not already installed:

+	$ sudo yum install git

-After the OpenShift Enterprise client tools have been installed, run:
+After the OpenShift Enterprise client tools have been installed, run the following command:

 	$ rhc -v

-##**Red Hat Enterprise Linux 6.2 and 6.3**
+##**Red Hat Enterprise Linux**

-The most recent version of the OpenShift Enterprise client tools are available as a RPM from the OpenShift Enterprise hosted YUM repository.
-We recommend this version to remain up to date, although a version of the OpenShift Enterprise client tools RPM is also available through EPEL.

-To add the OpenShift Enterprise YUM repository, download the repository file openshift.repo and move it to your **/etc/yum.repos.d/** directory.

-	$ sudo mv ~/openshift.repo /etc/yum.repos.d/

-In order to install the rubygems package, the *RHEL Optional* channel must be enabled.
+To install on Red Hat Enterprise Linux 6.2, 6.3, or 6.4, the most reliable solution is to use RubyGems.
+In order to install the RubyGems package, the *RHEL Optional* channel must be enabled.
 There are two ways of doing this from the command line.
 If you are using the Certificate-Based RHN tooling, enter the following command:

 	$ sudo yum-config-manager --enable rhel-6-server-optional-rpms